There are misconceptions about the perfect gentleman that makes the lifestyle unattractive even though it’s capable of putting everyone at peace.

 - Gentlemen think they are superior to others

 - Gentlemen don’t have a place in the kitchen

 - Gentlemen promote toxic masculinity

 - Gentlemen are boring and don’t have fun

 1. Gentlemen always go in suits and ties

 One of the popular misconceptions about the gentleman is that he is always in a suit or dress shirt with dress shoes to go looking well groomed.

 One can be in a suit and still be driven by a brute mind that does not have regard for people, an absolute nuisance.

-Related: How To Speak Like A Perfect Gentleman
+Related: How to Speak Like a Refined Man

 Inasmuch as gentlemen love to appear well-groomed, it is not a rule.
 They dress casually in what makes them comfortable.